-This section aims to assist individuals and organizations to strengthen arguments for addressing the many access barriers that exist for MSM and transgender people.
+This section aims to assist individuals and organizations to strengthen arguments for addressing the many barriers that exist for MSM and transgender people to access health and welfare services.

 Rates of HIV among MSM and transgender people in many countries across the globe are significantly higher than rates in all adults.
-Some of the available data is summarized in the graph and table below.
+Some of the available data is summarized in the graph below.